hashgraph/hedera-local-node/README.md

     start - Starts the local hedera network.
         options:
-            --d or --detached for starting in detached mode. stop - Stops the local hedera network and delete all the existing data. restart - Restart the local hedera network. generate-accounts <n> - Generates N accounts, default 10.
+            --d or --detached for starting in detached mode.
+            --h or --host to override the default host. stop - Stops the local hedera network and delete all the existing data. restart - Restart the local hedera network. generate-accounts <n> - Generates N accounts, default 10.
+        options:
+            --h or --host to override the default host.
 ```

 Note: Generated accounts are 3 types.
 All of them are usable via HederaSDK or @hashgraph/hethers.
 Only Alias ECDSA accounts can be imported into wallet like Metamask or used in ethers.